Skip to Main Content

 - Keep your synonyms in the same box and join by or.
 These would be terms that are interchangeable in your search.
 You'll get more hits this way.

 - Don't type complete sentences but use just the main concepts.

 - Narrow your results to "peer reviewed" to get scholarly materials.

-- Use the blue "find it @ UGA" button to see what kinds of access we have for that article.
+- Use the blue "UGA Access" button to see what kinds of access we have for that article.
 If it's not available electronically, scroll down to find the link "We may own this item in print" and select the GIL Classic link to if we own this item.